KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 As the soul moves through
 the **spiral of emanation**,
-its motion becomes a mirror
+its motion becomes a reflection
 of its **inner coherence** or **fragmentation**.

 No being is forced along its path.